BlooRabbit/IOS-Godot-Gamecenter/README.md

 # Godot GameKit

-This plugin provides an API to use the GameKit framework in Godot Engine.
-It is experimental and incomplete.
+This plugin provides an API to use the GameKit framework in Godot Engine, mainly to report achievements.
+It was inspired by https://github.com/godot-sdk-integrations/godot-storekit2

+This plugin is experimental and incomplete.
 But it is working in an actual published game project with several 10K users.

 ## Installation for Godot 4.5